Skip to main content

 Blended Finance

-DFAT has been slowly building a portfolio of blended finance mechanisms in response to the need to mobilise more private finance towards development outcomes in the region.
-Recognising the effectiveness of this approach, the Government has endorsed the Development Finance Review's recommendation to scale up Australia's blended finance portfolio to drive greater mobilisation of private finance towards development, climate, and gender equality outcomes in the region.
+DFAT has a portfolio of blended finance mechanisms that mobilise private finance for development outcomes.
+Recognising the effectiveness of this approach, the Government endorsed the August 2023 Development Finance Review's recommendations to scale up Australia's blended finance portfolio to drive greater development, climate, and gender equality outcomes in our region.

 What is Blended Finance?

-The not-for-profit blended finance network, Convergence, calculates that blended finance has mobilised approximately USD186 billion in global capital towards sustainable development since 2014.
+The blended finance global network (Convergence) calculates that blended finance deals mobilised approximately USD $249 billion in global capital towards sustainable development between 2014 and 2025.

 • Figure 1: Chart depicting flow of public and private funds towards blended finance transactions supporting the United Nations’ Sustainable Development Goals.